-We believe these actions, together with others we made in 2016 and from which we benefited more fully in 2017, significantly contributed to the 43.7% increase in total shareholder return in 2017 and to the 15.6% increase in non-GAAP earnings per share from continuing operations in 2017.
-For a detailed discussion of our 2017 financial performance, the factors that we believe are influencing demand from our clients, and the actions we have taken during the past several years, please see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 13, 2018.
+We believe these actions, together with others we made in 2017 and 2018 and from which we benefited more fully in 2019, significantly contributed to the 36% increase in total shareholder return in 2019 (when the S&P 500 increased approximately 33.0% during the same period) and to the 10.5% increase in GAAP earnings per share from continuing operations and 16.0% increase in non-GAAP earnings per share from continuing operations in 2019.
+For a detailed discussion of our 2019 financial performance, the factors that we believe are influencing demand from our clients, and the actions we have taken during the past several years, please see the sections entitled "Our Strategy" and

+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 11, 2020.

 Pursuant to Section 14A of the Securities Exchange Act, we are asking our shareholders to approve an advisory resolution on our executive compensation as described in this Proxy Statement.
-This proposal, commonly known as a "say-on-pay" proposal and required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act), provides our shareholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our named executives for fiscal year 2017 as described in the "Compensation Discussion and Analysis" (CD&A) section beginning on page 44 of this Proxy Statement, as well as the Summary Compensation Table and other related compensation tables and narratives found on pages 64 through 79 of this Proxy Statement.
+This proposal, commonly known as a "say-on-pay" proposal and required by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act), provides our shareholders with the opportunity to express their views, on an advisory (non-binding) basis, on our executive compensation for our named executives for fiscal year 2019 as described in the "Compensation Discussion and Analysis" (CD&A) section beginning on page 49 of this Proxy Statement, as well as the Summary Compensation Table and other related compensation tables and narratives found on pages 70 through 89 of this Proxy Statement.
 The advisory vote is not a vote on our general compensation policies, the compensation of our Board of Directors, or our compensation policies as they relate to risk management.

-Charles River shareholders provided very strong majority support for our named executives' compensation at our 2017 Annual Meeting of Shareholders (97.6% of shares voted in support of this matter; 97.8% excluding abstentions).
-We attribute this level of support to the significant actions we implemented from 2012 through 2016, including significant changes to our executive compensation program during that period, as noted below:
+Charles River shareholders provided very strong majority support for our named executives' compensation at our 2019 Annual Meeting of Shareholders (97.0% of shares voted in support of this matter, including abstentions).
+We attribute this level of support to the significant actions we implemented from 2012 through 2018, including significant changes to our executive compensation program during that period, as noted below:

-- We shifted our Executive Long-Term Equity Incentive Compensation Program for our officers (including each of our named executives) to be more directly performance-based by restructuring awards made to those officers so that they were composed of approximately 60% Performance Share Units (PSUs) incorporating relative Total Shareholder Return (TSR) and non-GAAP EPS metrics, 20% stock options, and 20% restricted stock awards/units. - · We have obtained advice and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers at the time), we amended these agreements to eliminate any "gross-up" payment by the Company of any "golden parachute" excise taxes. - We eliminated our Corporate Officer Discretionary Allowance program. - In the 2016 Incentive Plan approved by shareholders at the 2016 Annual Meeting, we added a "double-trigger" requirement for accelerated equity vesting. - We added a Clawback Policy to our Corporate Governance Guidelines. - We have engaged in substantial outreach efforts to gather feedback with our major shareholders, who together hold more than a majority of our outstanding shares.
+- Our Executive Long-Term Equity Incentive Compensation Program for our officers (including each of our named executives) is performance-based and is composed of approximately 60% Performance Share Units (PSUs) incorporating relative Total Shareholder Return (TSR) and non-GAAP EPS metrics, 20% stock options, and 20% restricted stock awards/units. - We have obtained advice and recommendations on executive compensation best practices from our independent external compensation consultant, Pay Governance LLC. - For the limited number of our executives with whom we had change-in-control agreements (which included each of our executive officers at the time), we amended those agreements to eliminate any "gross-up" payment by the Company of any "golden parachute" excise taxes. - In both the 2016 Incentive Plan approved by shareholders at the 2016 Annual Meeting, and the 2018 Incentive Plan approved by shareholders at the 2018 Annual Meeting, we included a "double-trigger" requirement for accelerated equity vesting. - We added a Clawback Policy to our Corporate Governance Guidelines. - We have engaged in substantial outreach efforts to gather feedback with our major shareholders, who together hold more than a majority of our outstanding shares.

 The Compensation Committee believes that these changes were responsive to feedback from investors and enhanced the performance orientation of our executive compensation program.
-As those elements of our executive compensation program continue today, we encourage shareholders to take these into account in considering the vote presented below.
+As these elements of our executive compensation program continue today, we encourage shareholders to take these into account in considering the vote presented below.